Estate Agent Software

 What Estate Agent Software Needs to Do

 An estate agency runs on information flow.
+Whether you need property management software for a lettings portfolio or an estate agent CRM for sales, the core challenge is the same.
 Properties come onto the books, get photographed, described, uploaded to portals, matched to applicants, shown, offered on, progressed through sales or tenancy agreements, and eventually completed.
 Every step generates data that connects to every other step.
 The software that manages this either helps or gets in the way.

 At minimum, estate agent software needs to handle: